shsiena/shsiena/README.md

 - I'm studying mechatronics engineering at the University of Waterloo in Canada.

-- I work as a fullstack software engineer\*.
+- I formerly worked as a fullstack software engineer\*.

 - In my free time, I'm working on a passive optical drone detection and tracking system.